-Similar to walls, the answer to this depends entirely on the material used to make your ceilings.
+Similar to walls, the answer depends entirely on the material used to make your ceilings.

 As most houses do not use ultra-tough materials to make a ceiling, the answer is likely to be yes.

-Most ceilings are made from wood, gypsum, plastic, or fibreglass.
-Each of these materials is easy for a Rat to chew through.
+Most ceilings are made from wood, gypsum, plastic, or fiberglass.
+Each of these materials is easy for a rat to chew through.

 Can Rats Chew Through Ceilings?